AB2212/ab2212.github.io/_posts/2020-04-24-Introduction to Evolution Strategy.md

 #### Vanilla Implementation

 To start with, we randomly generate the parameters and tweak it such that the parameters work better slightly.
 Mathematically, at each step we take a parameter vector $\theta$ and generate a population of, say, 100 slightly different parameter vectors $\theta\_1$ ... $\theta\_{100}$ by jittering $\theta$ with gaussian noise.
 We then evaluate each one of the 100 candidates independently by running the model and based on the output value evaluate the loss or the objective function.
-We then select best top N best performing elite parameters, N can be say 10, and take the mean of these parameters and call it our best parameter so far.
+We then select top N best performing elite parameters, N can be say 10, and take the mean of these parameters and call it our best parameter so far.
 We then repeat the above process by again generating 100 different parameters by adding gaussian noise to our best parameter obtained so far.

 Thinking in terms of natural selection, we are creating a population of parameters (species) randomly and selecting the top parameters that perform well based on our objective function (also known as fitness function).
 We then take combine the best qualities of these parameters by taking their mean (this is a crude way but it still works!) and call it our best parameter.
 We then recreate the population by mutating this parameter by adding random noise and repeat the whole process till convergence.